netket/netket-website/_tutorials/ising.md

 ```
 if you want to run your simulation on `NP` cores (changes NP to the number of cores you want to use).

-At this point, the simulation will be running and log files will be generated in real time, until NetKet finishes its tasks.
+At this point, the simulation will be running and log files will be generated and continuously updated.
+On a single (modern) CPU, this Tutorial should take about 2 or 3 minutes to complete.
+Running on multiple cores will reduce the running time, keeping in mind that for small quantum systems/ small number of samples,
+the benefits of parallelism are much less pronounced than for larger-scale simulations.

 ## Output files